NeoZng/NeoZng.github.io/_pages/about.md

   - /about.html
 ---

-## Basic Info
 I come from Longyan, Fujian.
 I am currently a undergraduate at Hunan University and I major in ***Automaion***, minor in ***Robotics***.

 Now I am the captain of our university's RoboMaster Robotics competition team.
+I am a self-proclaimed half-stack engineer in robotics.
 I am interested in computer vision, machine learning, control theory and computer science.
 I am a skilled user of asm/C/C++/Python/Shell, embedded development is also with my means.

-***Important***: I'm looking for a Ph.D. \& M.Phil. position in robotics.
+***Important:*** I'm looking for a Ph.D. \& M.Phil. position in robotics.
 Please contact me know if you are interested in my background and experience so long as you have a available position!

-## details about my interets
+### details about my interets
 1. AI
    - computer vision: object detection, multi-modalities, key-point detection, feature matching
    - network prunning: